mikepulaski/youngdynasty.net/content/posts/go-emporter-go.md

 Here's the twist: Emporter is really a collection of services and components, all of which are written in Go.
 The Mac app is nothing more than a wrapper around an embedded Go client library.
 The server-side code is fault-tolerant, horizontally scalable, and available in multiple regions --- but most importantly, it's written in tandem with the client such that _everything_ is testable.

 It sounds crazy, but advances in tooling made it possible for me release a stable, fully functional version in just a few months of my free time.
-To celebrate its first anniversary, I'm stoked to share about how I wrote Emporter and what I learned from it.
+To celebrate its first anniversary, I'm stoked to share about how I wrote Emporter and what I learned along the way.

 ## Let's Go!

 Go makes it easy to write simple, reliable software with clear patterns for concurrency.
 Its simplicity is a feature: there is no type hierarchy or generics.
 It has fast compile times, runs anywhere, and has an awesome standard library.
-It's also very opinionated: packages requires well-defined file (and code) structure, plus it has its own linting/formatting tools.
-As a result, I find that projects written in Go are maintainable and easy to understand.
+It's also very opinionated: Go has its own built-in linting and formatting tools, plus it requires packages to have well-defined file (and code) structure.
+As a result, Go code is fairly predictable, which I find makes it easy to maintain.

-**Each major Emporter component is written in Go.** In short, the Mac app leverages native frameworks and languages (AppKit, Swift) to interface with an embedded, cross-platform Go library.
-It's not as hacky as you think: it's even distributed on the Mac App Store.
-I've also written an article about [embedding Go in Swift]({{< ref "./writing-mac-apps-in-go" >}}), which includes a sample project.
+**Each major Emporter component is written in Go.**

+In short, Emporter's Mac app leverages uses Apple-specific technology (AppKit, Swift) to interface with an embedded, cross-platform Go library.
+It's not as hacky as you think: this is the same thing, fundamentally, as using a C or Objective-C framework from Swift.
+And of course, it passes App Store review.
+If you want to know more about this, I wrote an article about [embedding Go in Swift]({{< ref "./writing-mac-apps-in-go" >}}) last year which includes a sample project.

-The decision to write a native Mac app using Go is atypical --- I'm not really aware of others who've done this.
-However, it's ended up beind a _huge_ win: it's easy for me to move fast during development while producing a stable, performant product.
+The decision to use Go to write a native Mac is atypical --- I'm not really aware of others who've done this.
+The path less traveled has ended up beind a _huge_ win: it's easy for me to move fast during development while producing a stable, performant product.

-To better understand its merits, we need to dive deep into Emporter's service architecture.
-Doing so will give us a clear picture of how features and fixes move gracefully from development to production in a completely controlled environment.
+Go is one of the major factors in helping me rapidly ship performant, predictable code, from development to production.
+To better understand how, we need to dive deeper into Emporter's service architecture.

 ## The actors at play